 tracetcp subversion.assembla.com:443

-Running a TCP Traceroute on Mac OS X
+Running a TCP traceroute on Mac OS X

-2. Type the following command into Terminal:
+Type the following command into Terminal:

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" < /dev/null 2> /dev/null

-3. Type brew install tcptraceroute
+brew install tcptraceroute

-and wait for the installation to be finished
+and wait for the installation to finish.

-4. You’re done!
 Now you can use the TCP Traceroute command line tool.
 Just type sudo tcptraceroute ************

-and press enter
+and press Enter.

 Note: When executing this command, enter the password for the administrator account you are logged in as when prompted.